jmcnamara/rust_xlsxwriter/examples/Readme.md

 * doc_workbook_new.rs - Demonstrates creating a simple workbook, with one unused worksheet.

+* doc_working_with_formulas_dynamic_len.rs - Demonstrates a static function
+  which generally returns one value turned into a dynamic function which returns a range of values.

+* doc_working_with_formulas_future1.rs - Demonstrates writing an Excel
+  "Future Function" without an explicit prefix, which results in an Excel error.

+* doc_working_with_formulas_future2.rs - Demonstrates writing an Excel
+  "Future Function" with an explicit prefix.

+* doc_working_with_formulas_future3.rs - Demonstrates writing an Excel
+  "Future Function" with an implicit prefix and the use_future_functions() method.

+* doc_working_with_formulas_intro.rs - Demonstrates a simple formula.

+* doc_working_with_formulas_static_len.rs - Demonstrates a static function
+  which generally returns one value.
+Compare this with the dynamic function output of doc_working_with_formulas_dynamic_len.rs.

+* doc_working_with_formulas_syntax.rs - Demonstrates some common formula
+  syntax errors.

 * doc_worksheet_set_column_format.rs - Demonstrates setting the format for
   a column in Excel.